 This can be the best option if you do not have money available to spend.
 Contact the facility you are interested in and ask them about their financing options.
-If your first choice does not have financing available, keep looking as many facilities offer this service.
 The best benefit to financing is that the first payment is often not due until after treatment is complete.
 Some even give a six-month grace period to find a job and get settled before payments are due.

 Make a list of treatment centers near you and call each to ask if they offer scholarships to those without insurance.
 Many facilities have scholarships for those who can’t afford to pay for rehab.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) has grants that your loved one can apply for if they cannot pay on their own.
 Read all of the requirements to see if he or she qualifies.

 4. Sliding Scale

 Treatment facilities are often willing to work with you and your loved one to see what can be afforded based on income and financial status.

 If someone is unable to afford insurance, he or she might qualify for subsidized coverage with reduced premiums through Affordable Care Act insurance.